 Here’s another fun Halloween animated email sample from LOFT.com where they promote a flash sale and free shipping offer with an attention-grabbing gif banner.

 If you know subscribers’ birthdays, you can easily take advantage of it and send them targeted, personalized, timely offers for their birthday.

 This is what Nike does and to make their animated email template even more exciting.
 They added a lovely animated banner, plus a special 25% discount.

-Instead of a drawn animation, Pizza Hut uses a real image of a cupcake extended with a single lighted candle.
+Instead of drawn animation, Pizza Hut uses a real image of a cupcake extended with a single lighted candle.

-What I especially like in this email as that instead of messing up the animated GIF with a call to action they make the readers scroll all the way down the email to see what’s in it for them.
+What I especially like in this email is that instead of messing up the animated GIF with a call to action they make the readers scroll all the way down the email to see what’s in it for them.

 Countdown timer – Animated GIF examples

 The GIF itself won’t count back to zero.
 It will only count back a minute or so and will jump back to the start time.
 It’s a good enough workaround to make people act faster.

 FOMO is a popular strategy used in all sorts of promotional emails, be it a product promotion, a discount, or a seasonal offer.